learn-js/learnjs/readme.md

 Writing tests for your code does two things: ensure your code works as expected when changes are made, and provides examples of usage of your project.
 When applicable we'll write the tests for a project first, before writing the code that does the real work, and we'll describe later why this is a useful workflow.

-# Hello, javascript.
-It's nice to meet you.
+# Introduction to Chrome Developer Tools

 ```
 console.log('hello, javascript. it's nice to meet you');